Audi V8: Body style

-The styling of the Audi V8 resembled the Typ 44 Audi 100 and 200 models, and was based on a stretched version of the Volkswagen Group C3 automobile platform, known either as the D1 or D11 platform.
+The Audi V8 used an enlarged version of the bodyshell from the Typ 44 Audi 100 and 200 models, and was based on a stretched version of their Volkswagen Group C3 automobile platform, known either as the D1 or D11 platform.
 The Audi V8 differed from the Audi 100/200 with a unique grille attached to the hood, new bumpers and headlights, all-red tail lamps, 12 mm extended wheelbase, wider track, pronounced fenders, and more wood trim in the interior.
 Furthermore, only alloy wheels were offered, ranging from 15 to 17 inches.

 In addition to the standard-length model, there was also a long wheelbase (LWB), ('Lang' in German) version of the V8 (refer to the infobox for differences in dimensions).
 It was assembled at Steyr-Daimler-Puch factory in Graz (see production figures).
 This tradition would continue with the A8, offered in "A8L" format (though only in year 2010 A8L reached the size of the V8L).

 A once-off experimental Avant (estate) version was built for the wife of former Audi CEO Ferdinand Piech.
 This car is no longer on display at the Audi Forum Ingolstadt, but in storage in Neckarsulm.